SAFEHR-data/emap/docs/technical_overview/ADR/waveform-raw-collection.md

 storage will be added, but it can't be guaranteed.

 The total amount of data we plan to collect is in the order of 15TB.
 So clearly this raw HL7 buffer can only buy us a certain amount of time.
-There is also the possibility of uploading raw HL7 messages to a share on the DSH, although a plan for getting them back out again would be required.
+We considered uploading raw HL7 messages to a share on the DSH, although a plan for getting them back out again would have been required.
+However, we concluded that bed numbers + timestamps might be sufficiently identifying that this data in fact *can't* go on the DSH.

+## Dealing with multiple Emap instances

+Note that although we have multiple instances of Emap writing into different database schemas, there will only be one that is running the waveform listener.
+To avoid having multiple instances trying to save HL7 messages into the same directory, we will run this as a special standalone instance of waveform for the time being (currently `emap-dev`).

+This strategy should hold until we want to have Waveform data in production emap-star.

+When we want to bring down that instance of Emap and replace it with another (eg. a code change in the waveform-reader), there will be a brief period when Smartlinx won't be able to connect.
+As it's currently configured, Smartlinx does not do any buffering, so data loss will occur as soon as we stop listening.

+We are hoping to get buffering turned on so that it will retry when we come back.

+In addition to buffering, you can turn on the requirement for HL7 ACKs.
+We are not doing this yet, so Smartlinx will take the success of each TCP connection as a sign that the data has been delivered.

 ## Relationship to Emap-star

-Note that although we have multiple instances of Emap writing into different database schemas, there will only be one that is running the waveform listener, and that will always be writing to the same location on disk regardless of whether it's `star-a` or `star-dev`, etc.

-When we want to bring down that instance of Emap and replace it with another, there will be a brief period when Smartlinx won't be able to connect.
-We currently don't know if Smartlinx will attempt to retry with data it has buffered, or if you're in danger of losing some data every time you bring the Waveform listener down.

-The scheduled compression of raw HL7 storage will operate on a different schedule to the Waveform collation, and does a somewhat analogous task.
-The former is described in this document, the latter gathers up data points before writing them out as SQL arrays.
+The archival + compression of raw HL7 files is not the same as "Waveform collation", although it does a somewhat analogous task.
+The former is described in this document, the latter gathers up data points before writing them out as large rabbitmq messages (and then SQL arrays).
 This is liable to cause some developer (and user) confusion, but they do serve different purposes!